 What Is Depression?

-The good news is most people with depression feel better with medication, psychological counseling or another form of treatment.
+The good news is most people with depression feel better with medication, psychological counseling, or another form of treatment.
 Understanding the signs and symptoms of depression can go a long way in finding the most effective treatment option for you.
 Once you can identify that you may have a depressive disorder you can begin to seek the treatment you need to find relief and start to feel like yourself again.

 Signs and Symptoms of Depression